rishabharizona/gnnintegrated/README.md

 ## 📌 Overview

-This project implements our paper OUT-OF-DISTRIBUTION REPRESENTATION LEARNING FOR TIME SERIES CLASSIFICATION at ICLR 2023.
-Please refer to our paper [1] for the method and technical details.
-[Zhihu blog]
+This project extends the paper OUT-OF-DISTRIBUTION REPRESENTATION LEARNING FOR TIME SERIES CLASSIFICATION at ICLR 2023 Link- https://paperswithcode.com/paper/generalized-representations-learning-for-time .

 **GNNIntegrated** is a modular deep learning framework for **Human Activity Recognition (HAR)** from **Electromyography (EMG)** data.
 It leverages **Graph Neural Networks (GNNs)**, along with innovative extensions such as: